+Significant area

+Portfolio Valuation and Proof of Ownership

+How addressed

-Significant area Portfolio Valuation and Ownership How addressed Actively traded listed investments are valued using stock exchange prices provided by third party pricing vendors.
-The investments are held on behalf of the Company by the Company's custodian, The Bank of New York Mellon.
-The Committee was assured that the Company's records were reconciled to those of the custodian by both the auditor and the depositary.
-Income Recognition The Manager reviewed each stock line to ensure that those marked ex-dividend in the year were included in revenue and that any special dividends were appropriately attributed to revenue or capital.
-The above were satisfactorily addressed through consideration of reports provided by, and discussed with, the Manager and the auditor.
+Actively traded listed investments are valued using stock exchange prices provided by third party pricing vendors.
+The investments are held on behalf of the Company by the Company's custodian.
+Controls are in place to ensure that valuations are appropriate and existence is verified to custodian records.
+In addition, the depositary confirmed that the accounting records correctly recorded all investee holdings and that these had been agreed to custodian records.

+Income Recognition

+The Manager reviewed each stock line to ensure that those marked ex-dividend in the year were included in revenue and that any special dividends were appropriately attributed to revenue or capital.

+The above were satisfactorily addressed as described above and through consideration of reports provided by, and discussed with, the Manager and the auditor.

-Governance Audit Committee Report
+Audit Committee Report

-Auditor
+External Auditor

-Ernst & Young LLP was selected to be the Company's external auditor following a tender exercise in January 2015 and appointed by shareholders on 22 July 2015.

-The Committee assesses the effectiveness of the external audit process through discussions with the Manager and the auditor and consideration of review points raised.
-The Audit Committee has considered the independence of the external auditor and the objectivity of the audit process and is satisfied that Ernst & Young LLP has fulfilled its obligations to shareholders and as independent auditor to the Company for the year.
+This year's audit of the Company's annual financial report was the second performed by Ernst & Young LLP since being appointed following a tender process conducted in 2015.
+The Committee assessed the performance and effectiveness of the external audit process.
+This included a review of the audit planning, execution and reporting, and the quality of the audit work, results and audit team.
+The view of the Manager was also sought.
+The Audit Committee also considered the independence of the auditor and the objectivity of the audit process and is satisfied that Ernst & Young LLP has fulfilled its obligations to shareholders and as independent auditor to the Company for the year.